spattisson/zaproxy/DevGuidelines.md

   * Extensions should not expose graphical elements, such as Panels.
 Instead public methods should provide full access to as much of the functionality the extension provides via non graphical classes.

   * Ideally we should be creating regression tests for all significant developments.
-There are virtually none at the moment, and we need to change that.
+There are not enough at the moment, and we need to change that.

   * The @Override annotation should precede all the method declarations that are intended to implement or override another method declaration.